10 Bridges to GIS software

 OpenEO (Schramm et al. 2021) is an initiative to support interoperability among cloud services by defining a common language for processing the data.
 The initial idea has been described in an r-spatial.org blog post and aims at making it possible for users to change between cloud services easily with as little code changes as possible.
 The standardized processes use a multidimensional data cube model as an interface to the data.
 Implementations are available for eight different backends (see https://hub.openeo.org) to which users can connect with R, Python, JavaScript, QGIS, or a web editor and define (and chain) processes on collections.
 Since the functionality and data availability differs among the backends, the openeo R package (Lahn 2021) dynamically loads available processes and collections from the connected backend.
 Afterwards, users can load image collections, apply and chain processes, submit jobs, and explore and plot results.

-The following code will connect to the openEO platform backend, request available datasets, processes, and output formats, define a process graph to compute a maximum NDVI image from Sentinel-2 data, and finally executes the graph after logging in to the backend.
-The openEO platform backend includes a free tier and registration is possible from existing institutional or internet platform accounts.
+The following code will connect to the openEO platform backend, request available datasets, processes, and output formats, define a process graph to compute a maximum NDVI image from Sentinel-2 data, and finally execute the graph after logging in to the backend.
+The openEO platform backend includes a free tier, and registration is possible from existing institutional or internet platform accounts.

 library(openeo)